DVSB/package/README.md

-Bee
+Itt VERY APLHA VERSION
 =======
-Bee is an application like alternative to Google API (but better of course).
+Itt is an application like alternative to Google API (but better of course).

 1. Content
 -------